Georgetown (Washington, D.C.): 18th century

-Establishment of the federal capital

-George Washington frequented Georgetown, including Suter's Tavern, where he worked out many deals to acquire land for the new Federal City.
+George Washington frequented Georgetown, including Suter's Tavern, where he negotiated many deals to acquire land for the new national capital.
 A key figure in the land deals was a local merchant named Benjamin Stoddert, who arrived in Georgetown in 1783.
 He had previously served as Secretary to the Board of War under the Articles of Confederation.
 Stoddert partnered with General Uriah Forrest to become an original proprietor of the Potomac Company.

 Stoddert and other Potomac landowners agreed to a land transfer deal to the federal government at a dinner at Forrest's home in Georgetown on March 28, 1791.
 Stoddert bought land within the boundaries of the federal district, some of it at the request of Washington for the government, and some on speculation.
 He also purchased stock in the federal government under Hamilton's assumption-of-debt plan.
-The speculative purchases were not, however, profitable and caused Stoddert much difficulty before his appointment as Secretary of the Navy by the second President, John Adams.
-Stoddert was rescued from his debts with the help of William Marbury, later of Marbury v.
-Madison fame, and also a Georgetown resident.
-He ultimately owned Halcyon House, at the corner of 34th and Prospect Streets.
+The speculative purchases were not, however, profitable and caused Stoddert much difficulty before his appointment as Secretary of the Navy by John Adams, the nation's second president.
+Stoddert was rescued from his debts with the help of William Marbury, a Georgetown resident who later was a plaintiff in the landmark case Marbury v.
+Madison.
+Stoddert ultimately purchased Halcyon House at the corner of 34th and Prospect Streets.
 The Forrest-Marbury House on M Street is currently the embassy of Ukraine.

-After the establishment of the federal capital, Georgetown became an independent municipal government within the District of Columbia, of which there were three: Alexandria, D.C., Georgetown, D.C., and Washington, D.C.
-Georgetown, D.C., was in the new Washington County, D.C.; the District's other county was Alexandria County, D.C. (now Arlington County, Virginia and the independent city of Alexandria, Virginia).

 19th century

+In 1800, the federal capital was moved from the revolutionary capital of Philadelphia to Washington, D.C., and Georgetown became an independent municipal government within the District of Columbia, of which there were three: Alexandria, D.C., Georgetown, D.C., and Washington, D.C.
+Georgetown, D.C., was in the new Washington County, D.C.; the District's other county was Alexandria County, D.C., now Arlington County, Virginia, and the independent city of Alexandria, Virginia.